Haqnazar Khan

-Haqnazar Haider Sultan bin Qasim Khan (حقنظر حیدر سلطان بن قاسم خان), commonly known as Haqnazar Khan, was the khan of the Kazakh khanate from 1538-1580.
-He was the second-oldest son of Qasim Khan and the younger brother of Muhammed Khan.
+Khaknazar Haider Sultan bin Kasym Khan (حقنظر حیدر سلطان بن قاسم خان), commonly known as Khaknazar Khan, was the khan of the Kazakh khanate from 1538-1580.
+He was the second-oldest son of Kasim Khan and the younger brother of Muhammed Khan.

+The Kazakh Khanate saw a revival under the leadership of Khaknazar, whose rule lasted for more than 40 years.
+During Haqnazar's reign, the Kazakh Khanate began to regain its former power achieved during the time of Kasym Khan.
+Khaknazar Khan united the scattered inhabitants of the steppe from the former Kazakh Khanate after the 1520s.

 Origin

-Son of Kasym Khan and Khanik Sultan Khanim.
-Hakk-Nazar lived during the reign of Takhir Khan and Buidash Khan under one of the Nogai princes.
-In the 1550s, as noted by some researchers, the Kazakh Khanate saw a revival under the leadership of Hakk-Nazar, whose rule lasted for more than 40 years.
-During Hakk-Nazar Khan's reign, the Kazakh Khanate began to regain its former power achieved during the time of Kasym Khan.
-Hakk-Nazar Khan united the scattered inhabitants of the steppe from the former Kazakh Khanate after the 1520s.
+Haqnazar also known as Haqq-Nazar or Khaknazar Khan or Ak Nazar Khan, was the son of Kasym Khan and Khanik Sultan Khanim.
+Haqnazar lived during the reign of Taiyr Khan and Buidash Khan under one of the Nogai princes.

 Haqnazar's name comes from the Arabic word "хақ", which means "truth, correctness" and the Turko-Persian word "Nazar," which means "vision".
 For much of his early life, Haqnazar was simply called by his middle name "Haider", which was given to him in honor of Kasım Khan's Shaybanid uncle, Sheikh Haidar.
 He only went by "Haqnazar" after succeeding Ahmed Khan and Toghym Khan as the ruler of the Kazakhs.

-Under Haqnazar Khan, also known as Haq-Nazar or Khaknazar Khan or Ak Nazar Khan, the Kazakh Khanate faced competition from several directions: the Nogai Horde in the west, the Khanate of Sibir in the north, Moghulistan in the east and the Khanate of Bukhara in the south.